-In one study involving 117 children with eczema, applying virgin coconut oil topically for eight weeks resulted in excellent improvement in their skin.
+In a 2013 study involving 117 children with eczema, applying virgin coconut oil topically for eight weeks resulted in excellent improvement in their skin.

 Still, this single study doesn’t mean that coconut oil can improve your case of eczema.
 Some people may have an allergy to coconut oil.
 Always talk to your doctor before applying anything new to your skin.

-Sunflower seed oil is another essential oil that some people claim has anti-inflammatory properties.
+Sunflower seed oil is another carrier oil that some people claim has anti-inflammatory properties.
 This makes it helpful for reducing dryness and boosting skin hydration.

 Sunflower seed oil is also a source of the antioxidant vitamin E. Some studies have shown that vitamin E can reduce signs of skin inflammation.
 This may make it helpful for eczema, but more research is needed.

 Use essential oils with caution, as they can sometimes lead to irritation or an allergic reaction.
-Also, talk to your doctor before applying anything new to your skin that they haven’t recommended.
+Always talk to your doctor before applying anything new to your skin that they haven’t recommended.